-Portland Head Light is the oldest lighthouse in the state of Maine, with construction completed in 1791.
-It's now the most photographed lighthouse in America and it's pretty easy to see why.
+Portland Head Light is the oldest lighthouse in Maine, with construction completed in 1791.
+It's now the most photographed lighthouse in America, and it's pretty easy to see why.

-I was absolutely blown away by the natural beauty of the Faroe Islands when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere that I turned.
+I was blown away by the Faroe Islands' natural beauty when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere I turned.

-Perhaps the most famous is Skansin, which is located in the capital of Tórshavn.
-It's worth walking out the lighthouse grounds, for a beautiful view of the town's port.
+Perhaps the most famous is Skansin in the capital of Torshavn.
+It's worth walking around the lighthouse grounds for a beautiful view of the town's port.

-If you go hiking or driving around the islands, you will see many others which will make you squeal with their cuteness.
+If you go hiking or driving around the islands, you will see many others, making you squeal with their cuteness.

-You will take lots of photos of these lighthouses and on your return hope, will decide that it is simply too hard to pick a winner.
+You will take many photos of these exciting lighthouses and, on your return hope, will decide that it is simply too hard to pick a winner.
 They're all pretty amazing.